be_ixf;ym_202306 d_08; ct_300

 What are Those Risks You Mentioned?

-In general, the risk specific to the structure of interval funds is that they lack daily liquidity and can expose investors to liquidity risk.
-Each fund will also have specific strategy risks, depending on what they invest in.
-These risks are outlined in the prospectus and should be read carefully.
+One of the risks specific to the structure of interval funds is that they lack daily liquidity and can expose investors to liquidity risk.
+Each fund will also have specific capital, market and strategy risks, depending on the underlying fund assets.
+They can be affected by economic downturns, interest rate changes, credit quality, and other factors that can reduce their value and performance.

 To learn more about interval funds, please contact your financial professional.